marcocspc/sshman/README.md

 - [ ] Add support for SCP via upload and download commands;
 - [ ] Add option to print ssh command to given connection;
 - [ ] Update help command;
-- [ ] Update README.md to match changes.
+- [ ] Update README.md to match changes;
+- [ ] Allow user to check if host is up using command "check", and to keep watching using -w.

 ### v0.3